zenitheesc/serverd/README.md

 ## How to build

-First you need to install the necessary dependencies, on ubuntu you can install with this command
+First you need to install the necessary dependencies.
+On Debian based systems, you can install with the following command:

 ```bash
 sudo apt install cmake nlohmann-json3-dev
 ```

-For the cpp-httplib you have to clone the repo and follow the instructions on the [CMakeLists.txt](https://github.com/yhirose/cpp-httplib/blob/master/CMakeLists.txt)
+For the cpp-httplib you have to clone the repo and follow the instructions on the [CMakeLists.txt](https://github.com/yhirose/cpp-httplib/blob/master/CMakeLists.txt).

-After completing the dependencies, you can build the server with these steps
+After completing the dependencies, you can build the server with these steps:

 ```bash
 mkdir build && cd build